 High School Equivalency Diploma (formerly known as GED)

 The GED test has been replaced with the HiSET test for testers to receive their high school equivalency diploma (HSE) from the state of Montana.
-For more information or to register for a test date, please visit www.hiset.org or call 1-855-694-4738.
+For more information or to register for a test date, please visit www.hiset.org

 Testing fees

 Fees are assessed by the HiSET testing company and by testing centers.
-HiSET company testing fees must be paid online or over the phone.
-Fees paid to HiSET are $75 for a full battery (5 tests) and $15 per subtest.
-Testing center fees can be paid in cash or money order to HRDC.
-Fees for HRDC are $15 for the full battery, and $3 per subtest.
+HiSET company testing fees must be paid online.
+Fees paid to HiSET are $75 for a full battery (5 tests) or $15 per subtest for paper-based testing and $53.75 for the full battery (5 tests) or $10.75 per subtest for computer-based testing.

 Specific programs